 2. Remove The Bottles & Dry Them Off

-After approximately 15 minutes, remove the bottles and dry them off thoroughly with paper towel before opening.
+After approximately 15 minutes, remove the bottles and dry them off thoroughly with paper towel before opening them.

 3. Measure & Mix